bipraranjanDas/bipraranjanDas/README.md

 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on personal projects
-- 📫 How to reach me
+- 📫 Reach me at bipraranjandas@gmail.com

 <!---
 bipraranjanDas/bipraranjanDas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.